berserkware/waffleweb/docs/How-To-Guides/The-Request-Object.rst

 How-To: The Request Object
 ==========================

-The request object stores all the data of the request.
+The ``Request`` object stores all the data of the request.
 It stores stuff like POST data, file uploads, cookies and headers.
 The ``Request`` object is passed into your view functions as the first argument.
 If you are looking for the API reference of the Request object you can go to the `request.py </Reference/request.py.rst>`_ page.

-To get the method of request you can use the ``method`` attribute:
+To get the method of request you can use the ``method`` attribute.

 .. code-block:: python